Sljux/aind-sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal Sudoku problem?
-A: Adding additional units and using the same constraints creates solutions for Sudoku extension, like diagonal Sudoku.
+A: Adding additional units as constraints creates solutions for Sudoku extension, like diagonal Sudoku.

 ### Install